The In Between Day

 In the Gospels this took five days.
 In the Episcopal Church our liturgy places both the Palm Sunday and Good Friday scripture readings on the same day.
 My guess is that this is, in part, an acknowledgment that many will not prioritize attendance at the commemorations of our Lord’s redeeming acts in the Paschal Triduum of Maundy Thursday, Good Friday, and the Easter Vigil.
 But it is also an acknowledgement of basic human nature: The distance between celebrating someone and demonizing them is also remarkably short – because, as humans, we have a remarkable capacity for…small.

-With just a little dollop of disappointment we can move from kindness to vitriol in a single motion.
+Just a little dollop of disappointment and we can move from kindness to vitriol in an instant.
 We look for scapegoats, rush to judgments, and hold others in bondage with binary thinking.
 We litmus test and sort people into categories of our own devising.
-And we wish those short of wholehearted endorsement of the platforms we embrace cast into outer darkness.
+And we cast those short of wholehearted endorsement of the platforms we embrace into outer darkness.
 A few exhibits:[1]

 • Several months ago at lunch I overhear the animated conversation between a socially active pastor of another mainline denomination and an atheist college professor sharing our table.
 The pastor labeled group after group, “Evil!” until the atheist professor finally asked him, “Where’s the love, man?”[2]